bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Well, when you say it like that..." he responded, a bit embarrassed though still agreeing.
 He really wanted to try the lift, but it wasn't a big deal.
-The sight was as good on the top anyway, so it was only really for the experience.
+The sight was as good on the top for everyone to see anyway, so it was only really for the experience.

 As they reached the lift, four Crownsguard stood watch in their vermilion robes, bronze scale mail breast and arm plates, and each with a weapon at one side, and a crossbows on their other side or back.
 Two of the gnomish guards was eating from a small piece of paper, while the two Dwarvish guards sat quietly looking around, as one of them saw the partners approach.